 Diagnosing and treating heart disease without surgery

 Children's Wisconsin offers all cardiac catheterization options for successfully diagnosing and treating pediatric and adult patients with complex congenital (present at birth) heart conditions.
-As a result, many patients avoid surgery and benefit from less anesthesia time, less pain, faster recovery and shorter hospital stays.
+This may result in patients avoiding surgery and benefiting from less anesthesia time, less pain, faster recovery and shorter hospital stays.
 Children’s is proud to be one of the few pediatric heart institutes in the Midwest to have two state-of-the-art hybrid cath labs (operating room-caliber imaging suites) and three pediatric specialized catheterization doctors.
-Access to the cath labs gives our cardiologists the flexibility to plan two or more combined procedures for a patient in the same procedure, if they feel it is best for the patient.
+Access to the cath labs gives our cardiologists the flexibility to plan complex or multiple combined catheter and surgical procedures for a patient in the same procedure, if they feel it is best for the patient.

-Highly experienced cardiologists at Children's perform cardiac catheterizations (cardiac caths) on people of all ages – even newborns immediately after birth to those of advanced age, as referred by our Adult Congenital Heart Disease Program offers cardiac catheterization for older children and adults, as well.
-These procedures, along with electrophysiology treatments for irregular heartbeats (arrhythmia), are performed in the cardiac cath laboratory (cath lab).
+Highly experienced cardiologists at Children's perform catheterizations on people of all ages – from newborns immediately after birth to those of advanced age, as referred by our Adult Congenital Heart Disease Program.
+These procedures, along with electrophysiology treatments for irregular heartbeats (arrhythmia), are performed in a specialized operating room or cath lab.
 With an emphasis on quality and safety, our specially trained team performs about 500 cath lab procedures each year.

 Many congenital heart or blood vessel problems can be corrected with cardiac catheterization procedures.
-With very small incisions, tiny instruments and precise imaging, interventional cardiologists at Children's treat complex conditions including:
+With very small incisions, specialized equipment and precise imaging, interventional cardiologists at Children's treat complex conditions, including:

 - Holes in the heart, such as atrial septal defects (ASDs) in the heart's upper chambers, patent ductus arteriosus (PDAs) between the aorta and pulmonary artery, and ventricular septal defects (VSDs) between the heart's lower pumping chambers.
 These conditions, as well as abnormal blood vessels (“collaterals”), can be closed so the heart pumps blood and oxygen more efficiently.

-- Narrowed arteries or veins, which can be stretched by inflating a small balloon or propped open with a stent, a miniscule metal structure that is expanded in a narrowed area and left in place (aortic coarctation stenting and pulmonary artery or vein stenting being our most common stents).
+- Narrowed arteries or veins, which can be stretched by briefly inflating a small balloon or propped open with a stent, a metal tube that is expanded in a narrowed area and left in place (with aortic coarctation stenting and pulmonary artery or vein stenting being our most common stents).